Leothurm/java-interface/README.md

-# Exercise about JAVA exceptions
+# Exercise about interfaces in JAVA

 >### Status: Finished ✔️